 - Data protection issues around recording, storing recordings and using personal devices to record.

-Some legal and practical issues when note taking
+Legal and practical issues

 - A legal insight into what notetakers should be listening for in HR meetings.

-- Identifying a conflict of interest/knowing when you should not be note taker
+- Identifying a conflict of interest/knowing when you should not be note taker.

 - Avoiding interpretation.

 - Staying calm in emotional or stressful situations.

 - Understanding data protection issues in relation to note taking.